-Without question this is one of the most intriguing parts of the POWERCL.
+Without a question this is one of the most intriguing parts of the POWERCL.
 Perhaps a quick refresher on the theory of operation of sub-functions is appropriate, so let's get on with it:-

 - Sub-functions can be called by their name (using an ALPHA prompt) or by their FAT index (using a numerical prompt).
-So in principle two main functions are needed per each FAT and since there are two of these FAT groups, it'd be logical to assume that four functions would be needed in total, one per each type times two FATs. - To reduce the requirements on the main FAT, the two numeric launchers have been consolidated into a single function (XFAT \ \: \) with two prompt fields: use the first for the FAT, and the second for the index. - Furthermore, having two different Alpha launchers may be confusing; since the user would need to remember the group any of the sub-functions belongs to.
-To avoid this, either function is capable of searching for any sub-function, and not only for those in its own FAT.
+So in principle two main functions are needed per each FAT and since there are two of these FAT groups, it'd be logical to assume that four functions would be needed in total, one per each type times two FATs. - To reduce the requirements on the main FAT, the two numeric launchers have been consolidated into a single function (XFAT : ) with two prompt fields: use the first for the FAT, and the second for the index.

-But that's not all - after a while the user won't necessarily remember whether a given function of the module is either in the main FAT-0, or in any of the two sub-function groups.
-To avoid this issue the XQ1 and XQ2 launchers are also capable of searching in the main FAT, and will do so if the name hasn't been found in FAT-1 and in FAT-2.
+- Furthermore, having two different Alpha launchers may be confusing; as the user would need to remember the group any of the sub-functions belongs to.
+To avoid this, both launchers are capable of searching for any sub-function, and not only for those in its own FAT. - But that's not all after a while the user won't necessarily remember whether a given function of the module is either in the main FAT-0, or in any of the two sub-function groups.
+To avoid this, the XQ\$1 and XQ\$2 launchers are also capable of searching in the main FAT, and will do so if the name hasn't been found in FAT-1 and in FAT-2.

-In fact they will also search in all main FATs present in the system (which may have more modules plugged in), and not only the POWERCL one.
-So XQ1 and XQ2 are universal XROM function caller - by name.
+In fact, they will also search in all main FATs present in the system (which may have more modules plugged in), and not only the POWERCL one.
+So XQ\$1 and XQ\$2 are universal XROM function caller - by name.

-Note however that they won't find the mainframe OS functions (like BEEP, SIN, etc.).
+Note however that they won't find the mainframe functions (like BEEP, SIN, etc.).
 If that's what you're after you can also use the option "O" provided in the XXEQ launcher to invoke the native XEQ - in all its glory: ALPHA, numeric, INDirect, etc.

 The above considerations would suggest that having two launchers with the same capabilities is somehow redundant, and sure you'd wonder why not removing one of them, freeing up one more entry in the main FAT for other purposes.
-There is however an important reason to have it there: it is needed to have the programming capability for the sub-functions in each FAT, let's explain.
+There is however an important reason to have it there: it is needed to have the programming capability for the sub-functions in each FAT; let's explain.

-When XQ1/2 are used in program mode to call a sub-function by its name, it will create two program lines.
-The first will be either XQ2 or XQ1, depending on which FAT the sub-function belongs to.
+When XQ\$1/2 are used in program mode to call a sub-function by its name, it will create two program lines.
+The first will be either XQ\$2 or XQ\$1, depending on which FAT the sub-function belongs to.
 The second will be the index within the FAT.-

-Therefore "XQ1\nn" is different from "XQ2\nn", even for the same "nn" - and this is exactly the reason why XQ1 and XQ2 both need to be present.
+Therefore "XQ\$1_nn" is different from "XQ\$2_nn", even for the same "nn" - and this is exactly the reason why both need to be present.
 But even if both must be there, the user really only needs to use one - as the conversion from the spelled-out names will occur automatically on a need-to basis!

 Let's see an example.
-Say we want to execute function GETBF to recover a buffer from an Extended Memory file.
+Say we want to execute function FLTYPE to find out the type of the X-Mem file which name is in ALPHA.
 This can be done either by its name or by its index.
 In the first case we'd type: